agujaIvan/visitorCheckInWebApp/README.md

-# Paula Waite Individual Project
+# Ivan Hernandez Individual Project

 This repository will serve as an example for the Fall 2017 Enterprise Java Class.